leemunroe/blog/_posts/2015-06-08-building-html-email.markdown

 Support for form elements vary.
 Best to **stay clear** and link to an **external form** if you need one.
 Campaign Monitor has some [advice on forms here](https://www.campaignmonitor.com/resources/will-it-work/forms/).

-Of course it depends on what your objectives are.
+Obviously it depends on what your objectives are.
 It is safer to stay away from forms but I have seen [RebelMail](http://rebelmail.com/) and [MixMax](https://mixmax.com/) doing interesting things with forms for surveys and ecommerce with good fallback support.

 <p class="aligncenter"><img src="{{site.baseurl}}/img/build-forms1.png" width="400" alt="Surveys"></p>